zjijz/cse385-group1/README.md

   - [ ] Add ability to delete posts
   - [ ] Superuser shows all reviews with ability to delete
   - [ ] Wire to backend
+  - [ ] Remove padding from around review location to clean up UI
+  - [ ] Get a md-select component to mesh with theme better
+  - [ ] (Reach) Create notifications when friends create holds / loans